The EU mobility package – important regulations and updates

 Valid from: 31.12.2024

-Tachograph obligation for vehicles from 2.5t in cross-border traffic
+Mandatory tachographs for vehicles over 2.5t in cross-border transport

-From 2026, vehicles > 2.5t must also have tachographs.
-This means that drivers of such vehicles will also be required to comply with the regulations on driving times and rest periods.
-The new regulation intends to correct distortions of competition that have occurred in recent years (keyword: vans with sleeper cabs) and increase road safety.
+From July 1, 2026, vehicles > 2.5t must also have tachographs.
+This means that drivers will also be bound by the regulations on driving times and rest periods.
+The new regulation is intended to correct distorted competition that has arisen in recent years (e.g., vans with sleeper cabs) and improve road safety.

 Legislative basis: Article 3 (1) of Regulation (EU) No. 165/2014; Article 2 (1) of Regulation (EC) No. 561/2006